 Wendlandt said smallmouth are usually the easiest to catch.
 They are aggressive, so biting, not running, is their usual move.
 Spotted bass behave more like largemouth, he said.
 They are more unpredictable than their bronze-back cousins.
 Female bass are typically larger than males, regardless of species; how long they stick around a bed depends on the lake.
 Sometimes you never see the females, he said.

 Patience can’t be overstressed.
 It starts with taking time to find a bass and continues by not surrendering to one that proves difficult to catch.
 Often a few minutes of standing still and watching the bass’ movements will even the playing field.
 You and the fish will settle down, making the catch more likely.

 Watch your lure

 Soft-plastic lures are the choice for sight fishing.
 They quietly slide into a bed when Texas rigged and come in an almost endless selection of styles.
 Many represent creatures that are known to eat bass eggs.
-Picking one that resembles a salamander, crawfish or panfish, for example, is widely believed to unleash that all important defensive strike from a bass.
+For example, picking one that resembles a salamander, crawfish, or panfish is widely believed to unleash that all-important defensive strike from a bass.

 Choose a soft-plastic lure that’s easy to see.
 That helps you know when it’s in the bed, especially from longer distances, and when it disappears into a bass’ mouth.
 Many strikes aren’t violent.
 Bass will gently inhale your lure so they can move it elsewhere.
-White is a popular color choice, but the same effect can be created by dipping the tail into chartreuse or orange dye.
+White is a popular color choice, but dipping the tail into chartreuse or orange dye can create the same effect.
 A slightly heavier weight than you might use in shallow water can make your pitches easier and more accurate.
 It also will help keep your lure where you put it.